gardener/sow/README.md

        - "sowing"
 ```

-By convention, if arguments are used andthe plugin requires a configuration
+By convention, if arguments are used and the plugin requires a configuration
 the first argument describes the path of the yaml node that
 contains the configuration for the plugin call.
 By default a plugin
 should assume its name as path.
 The better way is to specify the
 configuration directly in the plugin node as described above.

-The denoted path should then contain the actual configuration for
+The denoted path should contain the actual configuration for
 the plugin.
 This way the same plugin can be called multiple times
 with different settings.